Hermann Hall, Suite 113

 - professional development workshops for the general campus community and for specific student or alumni groups

 - career fairs and other recruitment or networking events to engage with employers

-- an internship and co-op program (including processing of Curricular Practical Training)
+- an Experiential Learning program, including processing of Curricular Practical Training (CPT)

-The EL program is a requirement for international students pursuing internships or co-ops under immigration rules and regulations.
-More information about off-campus employment and Experiential Learning is available on the Career Services website at careerservices.iit.edu.
+Enrollment in the Experiential Learning program is a requirement for international students pursuing internships or co-ops under immigration rules and regulations.
+More information about off-campus employment and Experiential Learning is available on the Career Services website.